Hafren Forest

-Hafren Forest lies north-west of Llanidloes, an ancient market town in Mid Wales.
+Hafren Forest (Coedwig Hafren) is a wooded area north-west of the ancient market town of Llanidloes, Mid Wales.

-Overview

 The forest covers around 40 km2, and consists mainly of pine and spruce trees.
 It takes its name from the which rises in a deep peat bog approximately 800 m outside western boundary of the forest, high on the slopes of Pumlumon, the highest mountain in Mid Wales.

 History

 The forest, planted in 1937, is continually changing with felling and planting of trees.
 The forest is also home to Bronze Age copper and lead mines, most notably "Nant yr Eira" and possibly "Nant yr Rickett".

 The creation of the forest in 1937 involved the purchase of twelve upland sheep farms, including "Rhyd y Benwch" which is now the location of a car park and picnic area.

 Although the farms were not left derelict, they could not provide enough accommodation for forest workers in this sparsely populated area.
 At first, with the initial small size of the forest, enough workers could be found locally.
 Later, workers were transported from Llanidloes.
 This was unsustainable, and in 1948, the Forestry Commission decided to build a village near Staylittle, to house forestry workers.
 They employed an eminent architect, T. Alwyn Lloyd of Cardiff, to produce plans for a village that would eventually comprise eighty houses, a village shop, school and hall.
 As a first development, twenty houses were built on the site, with eight more a few miles away: these provided accommodation for half the workers.
 Construction began in 1949, with the first houses being occupied in 1951.
 The water supplies for the village, known as Llwyn-y-gog (or Llwynygog), were provided by damming of a nearby stream.